DukeFaloppa/DukeFaloppa/README.md

 # general info

 - 📫 How to reach me: you are in the right place
-- :factory: COgne Acciai Speciali S.p.A. - R&D
+- :factory: Cogne Acciai Speciali S.p.A. - R&D
 <!---    - 👀 I’m interested in:
     -  data science projects
     -  engineering applications